 I bought a DSLR camera and did some graphic design and marketing work for Ernest-Spencer Metals before leaving to take on a full time marketing and design position at Harris Fabrication.
 It was in that role that I gained experience in full-scope project management and supervised a team of drafters in getting orders processed and onto the shop floor.
 Harris Fab allowed me the creative freedom to build their website, produce brochures, promotional items, customer newsletters, video and photo advertising material, and more.

 A few years later, in 2018, I was recruited to work as the Customer Relations Analyst at Industrial Maintenance, Inc. I took on the challenge of overhauling branding and design for IMI and their three sister companies.
 It didn't take me long to realize there was an opportunity to widen IMI's metal fabrication abilities, and after a pitch to the company's owner and a gathering of my resources, contacts, and former customers, I helped create, structure, brand, and launch their new fabrication division -- Vulkan Steel Manufacturing.

 However, in the company's desire to set course for a different direction, my position was cut.
-Recently, I was hired on full-time as Marketing & Communications Coordinator for Child Care Aware of Eastern Kansas, a local non-profit agency, and while the mission was fulfilling, the overall environment was not the right fit for me.
+Shortly after, I was hired on full-time as Marketing & Communications Coordinator for Child Care Aware of Eastern Kansas, a local non-profit agency, and while the mission was fulfilling, the overall environment was not the right fit for me.
 From February until October, I worked remotely as a Graphic Design Consultant for Cara Guitars and in person as the Assistant Manager/Guitar Instructor for Top City Music, but I relocated to Carrollton, TX to be near my family during COVID-19 and I am seeking permanent, local, full-time employment.